commonsharp/SurvivalProject-Server/README.md

 * You get 1 win/lose when you win/lose any working game mode, except big match death match.
 * Added 1 chat command - @gender.
 It changes your gender from male to female and vice versa.
 Need to think about more...
 * Removed QuestDeathHandler and NewVersionQuestDeathHandler, and now there's only MonsterDeathHandler.
+* Fixed a bug where using scrolls was not sent to other players in the room.

 # 04/04/2017
 * Mission impossible 300 is now working.